hanulpark98/MBNDT/README.md

 ## Repository status

-This is a camera-ready release candidate.
+This is a basic camera-ready release version.
 The core model, paper HPO scripts, 21-dataset manifest, compact aggregate results, and a smoke test are present.
-Before public release, the authors should record the exact upstream revisions used for GradTree and SPLIT.
+We are planned to update the final release as soon as possible.

 ## Installation